-< Texts to be added >
+Based on the conducted operating band unwanted emission (OBUE) requirement specified in TS 37.105 [3] for single RAT E-UTRA or for MSR operation, the OBUE limits are defined from 10 MHz below the lowest frequency of each supported downlink operating band to the lower Base Station RF Bandwidth edge located at FBW RF,low and from the upper Base Station RF Bandwidth edge located at FBW RF,high up to 10 MHz above the highest frequency of each supported downlink operating band.

+There is no operating band unwanted emission requirement for a single RAT UTRA FDD or single RAT UTRA TDD AAS BS.

-5.6.5.1 Operating band unwanted emissions OTA requirement
+5.6.5.2 Operating band unwanted emissions OTA requirement

-Based on the conducted requirements from TS 37.105, 37.145-1 an added dimension in the spatial domain is involved and for the OTA requirement aspect.
-The Operating band unwanted emission limits are defined from 10 MHz below the lowest frequency of each supported downlink operating band up to 10 MHz above the highest frequency of each supported downlink operating band.
-Using TRP as a figure of merit to provide equivalent performance and protection to that of the existing conducted requirement, the conducted requirements can be adopted by using the test procedure and requirement from TS 36.145-1 sub clause 6.6.5 into the spatial domain.
+Using TRP as a figure of merit to provide equivalent OBUE performance and protection to that of the existing conducted requirement, the conducted requirements can be adopted by translating the test procedure and requirement from TS 36.145-1 [21] sub clause 6.6.5 into the spatial domain.

-In order that the requirement is measurable the total power is defined as the sum of the EIRP at a number of discrete directions around the sphere and is defined as follows:
+In order that the requirement is measurable the total power OBUE is approximated as the sum of the EIRP at a number of discrete directions on the sphere around the DUT as follows: